 mapping in which the bit position i of the Link Mapping Of TID n field in the TID-to-link Mapping element

-in the (Re)Association Request frame or TID-To-Link Mapping Request frame is set to 0, the TID n shall not be mapped to the link associated with the link ID i in an uplink and/or downlink.
+in the (Re)Association Request frame, TID-To-Link Mapping Request frame, Beacon frame, or Probe Response frame is set to 0, the TID n shall not be mapped to the link associated with the link ID i in the uplink and/or downlink based on the Direction subfield in the TID-To-Link Mapping element.

-When an MLD has successfully negotiated with a peer MLD an uplink and/or downlink TID-to-link mapping in which the bit position i of the Link Mapping Of TID n field in the TID-to-link Mapping element in the (Re)Association Request frame or TID-To-Link Mapping Request frame is set to 1, the TID n shall be mapped to the link associated with the link ID i in an uplink and/or downlink.
+When an MLD has successfully negotiated with a peer MLD an uplink and/or downlink TID-to-link mapping in which the bit position i of the Link Mapping Of TID n field in the TID-to-link Mapping element in the (Re)Association Request frame, TID-To-Link Mapping Request frame, Beacon frame, or Probe Response frame is set to 1, the TID n shall be mapped to the link associated with the link ID i in the uplink and/or downlink basd on the Direction subfield in the TID-To-Link Mapping element

+35.3.7.1.7 Advertised TID-to-link mapping in Beacon and Probe Response frames

 TGbe editor: Add a new section 35.3.7.1.7 as shown below and renumber sections accordingly (#14054):

+An AP MLD may advertise a mandatory TID-to-link mapping by including a TID-To-Link Mapping element in the Beacon and Probe Response frames that the APs affiliated with the AP MLD transmit.